ElectricNightOwl/ArmSwinger/README.md

 All settings are configured to sane defaults.
 The one setting you should reconfigure most of the time is the Ground Ray Layer Mask.

-### Locomotion Settings
+### Movement Settings
 #####Enable Arm Swing Navigation
 Enables variable locomotion using the controllers to determine speed and direction.
 Activate by holding both grip buttons.

-### Movement Settings
+#####Controller To Movement Curve
+Only if Arm Swinger Navigation is enabled.
+Curve that determines how much a given controller change translates into camera rig movement.
+The far left of the curve is no controller movement and no virtual movement.
+The far right is Controller Speed For Max Speed (controller movement) and Max Speed (virtual momvement).

+#####Controller Speed For Max Speed
+Only if Arm Swinger Navigation is enabled.
+The number of world units per second a controller needs to be moving to be considered going max speed.

+##### Max Speed
+Only if Arm Swinger Navigation is enabled.
+The fastest base speed (in world units) a player can travel when moving controllers at Controller Movement Per Second For Max Speed.
+The actual max speed of the player will depend on the both/single controller coefficients you configure.

 #####Swing Speed Both Controllers Coefficient
 Only if Arm Swinger Navigation is enabled and Swing Activation Mode allows both controllers to be used for arm swinging.
-When both controllers are being used for the speed calculation, the distance travelled in the world is the average of the change in position of both controllers, times this value.
+Used to boost or nerf the player's speed when using boths controllers for arm swinging.
+A value of 1.0 will not modify the curve / max speed calculation.

 #####Swing Speed Single Controller Coefficient
 Only if Arm Swinger Navigation is enabled and Swing Activation Mode allows a single controller to be used for arm swinging.
-When only one controller is being used for the speed calculation, the distance travelled in the world is change in position of that one controller times this value.
+Used to boost or nerf the player's speed when using a single controller for arm swinging.
+A value of 1.0 will not modify the curve / max speed calculation.

 #####Swing Mode
 Only if Arm Swinger Navigation is enabled.
 Determines what is necessary to activate arm swing locomotion, and what controller is used when determining speed/direction.